amiturgman/video-tagging/README.md

    8) multitags - string, can be "0" or "1"
    9) inputlabelsarray - a string array of the possible labels, for example - ["horse", "bird]
   10) inputFrames - an object containg all the tags of this video (That have been created at an earlier time).
       Example: The object is a dictionary, the frame number is the key.
-Each frame has a collection of tags.
+Each frame has a collection of regions
+      and each region has a collection of tags.
       In this example we see data for frames 17, 23 and 41.
       ![Alt text](assets/images/frames1.png?raw=true "Title")
-      Expanded- each tag is an obect with coordinates and a labels array.
+      Expanded- each region is an obect with coordinates and a tags array.
       ![Alt text](assets/images/frames3.png?raw=true "Title")

-Call these properties on the control, for example:
+   Assign these properties on the element, for example:

     var videolabelging = document.getElementById('video-labelging');